Lumiform

 When you use a checklist during a site inspection, not only are deficiencies recorded, but all possible risk and stress factors are systematically recorded.
 Checklists are particularly helpful in this type of inspection because they facilitate extensive documentation.

 A checklist for the site inspection varies in scope and content depending on the type of company and workplace.
-However, there are some focal points that can be found in every checklist template for a site inspection:
+However, there are some focal points for a site inspection:

 Work safety and ergonomics